Echinobase

 Echinobase is a Model Organism Database (MOD).
 It supports the international research community by providing a centralized, integrated web based resource to access the diverse and rich, functional genomics data of echinoderm evolution, development and gene regulatory networks.

 Genomic research data and tools are available for searching, browsing and bioinformatic analysis of genomes, genes, and transcripts.

 Echinobase provides a critical data sharing infrastructure for other NIH-funded projects and enhances the availability and visibility of echinoderm data to the broader biomedical research community.

-Supported Species
+Supported species

 Echinobase offers two levels of integration for supported echinoderm species.
-Level one includes full genome integration in the database, including gene pages, as well as availability of the genomes to BLAST, browsing via JBrowse, and download via FTP.
-Level two support provides BLAST, JBrowse, and download options, but no gene page integration.
+Full support includes full genome integration in the database, including gene pages, as well as availability of the genomes to BLAST, browsing via JBrowse, and genome download.
+Partial support provides BLAST, JBrowse, and download options, but no gene page integration.

 Current level one supported species (at various stages of integration) are: